deadzg/checkout_payment_gateway/README.md

 ## Assumptions
 - Card Details validation logic follows the below rules:
   - A credit card number must have between 13 and 16 digits.
 It must start with:
+  - A credit card can start with 4,5,3,6 as per the below list:
-  - 4 for Visa cards
+    - 4for Visa cards
     - 5 for Master cards
     - 3 for American Express cards
     - 6 for Discover cards
 - CVV validation logic assumes the below rules:
   - CVV Should have 3 or 4 digits
   - It should have only digits between 0-9